danieladebi/human-to-robot-grasps/README.md

-# human-to-robot-grasps
+# Using Human Grasp Representations for Robotic Manipulation

-Using Human Grasp Representations for Robotic Manipulation
+Code for CS 391R (Robot Learning) Final Project.